 What Is Branding?

 Most people automatically think of a company’s logo when it comes to branding.
 But while your logo is an important component to your business brand, branding encompasses far more than the visual elements of your brand.
 Branding includes not only your company’s visual identity but also your customers’ overall perception of your brand.
-These perceptions are based on a number of elements, including intangibles such as brand promises, brand personality, brand reputation, and customer experiences and expectations.
+These perceptions are based on a number of elements, including intangibles such as:

 Why the Right Branding is Important for your Business